pchandrasekaran1595/Arabic-MNIST/ReadMe.md

-Deep Learning Analysis on the Fashion MNIST Dataset
+Deep Learning Analysis on the Arabic MNIST-esque Dataset

 ---